Millennial Wholesaler Entrepreneur’s Guide: How To Get Your First Sale In 30 Days

 Congratulations!
 So you started a wholesaling or distribution business after reading our guide about how to start a distribution business.

-2018 is an exciting time to be starting a business.
+This is an exciting time to be starting a home business.

 The pervasiveness of the Internet and mobile web means that the barriers to entry are suddenly a lot lower for those wanting to dip their toes in finding suppliers and dealing with unique products.

 Firstly, I’ve assumed that you’ve taken care of all the niceties and legalities in setting up a wholesale or distribution business in your country.
 You might have to go through a lot of red tape, or you might be able to set up a company in a day.

 And, I’ve also assumed that you have picked an interesting product to sell.
 The world of wholesaling and distribution is incredibly diverse and any attempt to cover every business is way out of the scope of this post.